Relief from Interest & Penalties

 There are also taxpayer relief provisions under which the CRA has discretion to cancel or waive penalties or interest, in circumstances where a taxpayer cannot pay their tax burden, or otherwise discharge their tax obligations because of circumstances beyond their control.
 If you fall within this category – contact us urgently and we can contact the CRA on your behalf to fight your corner.

 Contact us urgently.
 The longer the amounts are outstanding, the more you will be charged and the greater the risk of punitive penalties being added to your existing account.
 Tax is a complicated issue and we do not advise you to tackle it on your own.
 We understand how stressful it is to deal with outstanding tax, particularly when you are having difficulty in paying.

 However, if matters are left to fester, you run the risk of having to declare bankruptcy or take alternative action that could leave you in a very difficult financial position.

 Let us help you avoid this as far as possible.
 We are skilled at advising our clients in a sympathetic but strategic way to ensure their interests are best protected, and to save them as much money as possible in the longer term.
 With years of experience, we are also highly adept at dealing with the CRA.

 The Tax team at Rogerson Law Group is led by Andrew Rogerson (the firm’s founder).
 We are highly experienced in advising and representing business and individuals alike who are facing difficulties complying with their tax obligations.
-Andrew is assisted by Arash Jazayeri who is a tax specialist.
+Andrew is assisted by Angela Salvatore who is a tax lawyer.